Travel to Dubrovnik for Your Next Best Holiday

 Pile Gate is the main entrance to Old Town.

-Bokar Fortress built in 1461 by Italian architect & sculpture Michelozzo di Bartolomeo to defend Pile Gate, the western entrance to Dubrovnik.
+Bokar Fortress was built in 1461 by Italian architect and sculptor Michelozzo di Bartolomeo to defend Pile Gate, the western entrance to Dubrovnik.

-Trsteno Arboretum: 20 minutes from Dubrovnik, this 15th-century beautiful palace garden has been home to some of the world’s ancient species of trees.
+Trsteno Arboretum: Twenty minutes from Dubrovnik, this 15th-century palace garden is home to some of the world’s ancient tree species.

-Minčeta Tower: This tower's named after the Mencetic family, who owned the ground upon which the tower was built and is the highest point of the walls, which offers an unforgettable view of the old town of Dubrovnik.
+Minčeta Tower: This tower is named after the Mencetic family, who owned the ground upon which it was built.
+It is the highest point of the walls and offers an unforgettable view of the old town of Dubrovnik.

-Island of Lokrum: Six hundred metres off Croatia’s mainland, this attractive place dates back to 1023.
+Island of Lokrum: Six hundred meters off Croatia’s mainland, this attractive place dates back to 1023.

-Fort Lovrijenac: Built to resist the Venetian rule and located at the western side of the Old Town today, it is famous for the plays it hosts.
+Fort Lovrijenac: Built to resist Venetian rule and located on the western side of Old Town today, it is famous for the plays it hosts.

 Tags: 4 Days in Dubrovnik, Travel to Dubrovnik for Your Next Best Holiday, Dubrovnik holidays. travel to Dubrovnik, Vocations in Dubrovnik Croatia, things to do in Dubrovnik Croatia